8balloon/better-mobx/README.md

 )
 ```

-There is one main "trick" behind r2v.
-It's that you must only reference store values from within views and reactions if you want those views and reactions to update appropriately.
+There is one main "trick" behind r2v: you must pull values out of stores from *within* views and reactions if you want them to update appropriately.
 So, this will work:
 ```tsx
 const ClickCounter = createView(() => (
   <div onClick={() => clickStore.setClicks(clickCounts.clicks + 1)}>{clickStore.clicks}</div>